It’s Never Too Late to Set Business Goals

 Setting goals is key to success but some people find it intimidating and don’t know where to start.
 This article includes a 6-point guide on goal setting to help you focus and specify goals.
 This will lead to astute business planning and will bring clarity to the year ahead.
-It’s never too late to set goals!
+It’s never too late to set business goals!

 As accountants, we see many clients who need to set (or reinforce) those goals so here are six questions that guide you in goal setting.